 - Type: Loop

 Situated near Idledale, around 30 minutes from Denver, is a loop trail adorned with tall trees, and wildflowers.
-Bear Creek Trail starts out relatively mild but has an incline leading to Panorama Point — which, as implied by the name, gives breath-taking panoramic views of Mt.
+Bear Creek Trail is a dog-friendly winter hike that starts relatively mild but has an incline leading to Panorama Point — which, as implied by the name, gives breathtaking panoramic views of Mt.
 Evans and the Continental Divide.

 Bear Creek Trail is a popular destination for hikers, bird watchers, and mountain bikers.
-During winter, this dog friendly 10.8-km trail accumulates packed ice on some parts.
+During winter, this dog-friendly 10.8-km trail can accumulate packed ice on some parts.
 Therefore, it is advisable for hikers to wear spikes to get better traction in these icey parts.
 Spikes are especially helpful when tackling the inclined part leading to Panorama Point.

 - Distance from Denver: ~35 minutes away